How a Buying Committee is Formed

 For this, the first of many articles, I have been interviewing IT Executives (e.g. CIO, CISO, SVP/IT) as part of a study program I am conducting for InsideUp around how cloud-based technologies are evaluated and acquired.
 We are examining formal and informal buying processes with a specific focus on how often purchases are “fast tracked”.

-Our initial findings indicate that in up to one third of all buying committee (blended and core) evaluations, the committee’s recommendations are not accepted by C-level executives.
+Our initial findings indicate that in up to one third of all buying committee (blended and core) evaluations, the committee’s recommendations are not accepted by C-level executives spearheading the sales and marketing management services.
 We have noted a variety of methods utilized by C suite executives to influence and at times change, the recommendation outcomes.
 This “informal” effort to shape the buying committee’s decisions, or to simply ignore it, is not a new phenomenon.

 An important part of the formal committee process is that the “roadmap” approach to managing IT tends to limit the available list of vendors.
 For example, if an enterprise considers itself an “Oracle” shop or a “Salesforce” shop within their roadmap, then that tends to determine which vendors can be included or excluded.